Potaaeeto/NetflixReact/README.md

 ✓ Creation of components

-✓ Used of .json file
+✓ Use of .json file

 ✓ Implementing integration (CSS and ReactJS)